The VPA Commitment:

 Once a term the whole school comes together, joined by a one-off event, trip or visit to inspire a piece of writing or spoken word.
 We’ve recently taken 600 children to the Tramway Museum in Crich to explore sustainable transport, invited in an Olympic medallist who shared his experiences of growing up in the West Midlands and hosted a slam-poetry event to showcase our commitment to diversity.

-This year our club offer has grown enormously – each teacher in the school now runs a lunchtime or afternoon club based on their interests of the interests of our children.
+Over the past two years our club offer has grown enormously – each teacher in the school now runs a lunchtime or afternoon club based on their interests of the interests of our children.

 Clubs change each term and include: Knitting, arts and crafts, football, cooking, baking, marathon training, geography, history, science, Forest school and strategy games.